-Difficulty: 2 Medium Learning Objective: 02-05 Explain how to expand the balanced scorecard by integrating sustainability Topic: Sustainability
+Learning Objective: 02-05 Explain how to expand the balanced scorecard by integrating sustainability.

-- 44. The decline of the U.S. dollar relative to other currencies has caused firms outside the U.S., such as BMW and Volkswagen to: - A. Experience increasing sales in the U.S. - B. Experience increasing sales worldwide. - C. Locate plants in the U.S. to reduce overall manufacturing costs. - D. Require dealers to make payments in the Euro. - E. None of the above.
+- 44. The increase of the U.S. dollar relative to other currencies has caused firms in the U.S.to: - A. Experience increasing sales in the U.S. - B. Experience increasing sales worldwide. - C. Consider strategically beneficial investments overseas. - D. Require business partners to make payments in advance.